norhel/wizelinemlopsbootcamp/README.md

 ### 6. Set up the correct model structure with the aim of preparing it for deployment.
 (Módulo 6)
   1. This can be reviewed at the github repository itself.

+### 7. Create new model versions, that include hyperparameter adjustments or features changes for reproducibility and experimental following (Módulo 7).
+  1. Using MlFlow I was able register diffent models, adjusting hyperparameters; including model artifacts and metrics.
+### 8. Implement a model on your local enviroment using containers and plan retraining, drift, redeploy, scaling and monitoring (Módulo 8)
+  1. A docker container was developed for exposing the API's endpoints, so that inference can be obtained after passing the inputs needed.
+The resulting monitoring of model drift verification is used to determine if retraining and redeployment is to be done.
+### 9. Show testing and versioning strategies (Módulos 7 y 8)
+  1. Using pytest, some basic unit tests are run verifying among other things, if data file can load, data existence, features existence, training and evaluation; showing if tests were passed or failed.

 ## Main File:
 main.py